WillemVervoort/Chun/Readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This repository contains the code related to the paper: Detecting the impact of land cover change on observed rainfall by Chun Liang, Floris Ogtrop and R. Willem Vervoort.

-In review at PeerJ
+Liang CX, van Ogtrop FF, Vervoort RW.
+2019.
+Detecting the impact of land cover change on observed rainfall.
+PeerJ 7:e7523 https://doi.org/10.7717/peerj.7523

 The Manuscript folder is of most interest, there is a PeerJ subfolder that has the Rmarkdown file (including all the analysis code) for the submitted paper.